 Meet Japanese craftsmen

-Our shop is open from 13:00h – 19:00h.
-We are closed on Tuesdays.
+Our shop is open from 13:00h – 18:00h.
+We are closed on Tuesdays and Wednesdays.
 If you happen to be strolling around the Gion district, just come in any time and experience a part of this unique traditional house.
 You can find antiques selected from Masayuki Murata, the director of the Kiyomizu Sannenzaka Museum, as well as crafts created by contemporary artists and artisans.
 Tsudaro offers a range of traditional Kyoto crafts such as: cloisonné work, gold lacquer, and metal work, as well as a variety of Ukiyo-e, traditional Japanese prints.